 However, small organizations debating between RBAC and ABAC that are concerned with modern privacy regulations and/or that have plans to grow — as well as any other organization comprising more than a few data users — would be wise to implement attribute-based access control from the start.
 Doing so will allow them to scale more easily without having to reassess their data access structure and rewrite their access control policies after data sources, policies, and/or users have increased substantially.

-It’s also important to consider the current state of the world: While RBAC may have worked in the past, complex data security laws and regulations are much more pervasive now and will continue to be so, making RBAC an increasingly antiquated approach.
+It’s also important to consider the current state of the world: While RBAC may have worked in the past, complex data regulations are much more pervasive now and will continue to be so, making RBAC an increasingly antiquated approach.
 Regardless of organizational size, the proliferation of sensitive data being used to drive analytics in today’s market is enough to make any data teams’ heads spin.
 Keeping up with rapidly growing and evolving data sets, use cases, business needs, and regulatory demands is incredibly complex with coarse-grained access control offered by RBAC.
 Conversely, ABAC’s dynamic policy creation makes it significantly easier for data engineers to maintain pace with incoming data and prepare it accordingly, without spending unnecessary time creating new roles to accommodate new needs.

 Immuta’s attribute-based access control leverages dynamic attributes to enforce data protection at the time a query is made, enabling protection down to the row-, column-, and cell-level.
 This means access decisions are explicitly tied to the data object, action, and purpose for access, as opposed to implicitly predetermined by a static role-based policy.
 Therefore, Immuta’s fine-grained access control upholds the principle of least privilege, while at the same time avoiding overly restrictive controls that are inefficient for data consumers and delay speed to data access and analytics results.